wso2/msf4j/analytics/README.md

 Configure DAS
 ------------------------------------------
-Run "das-setup/setup.sh" to script copy required files to DAS as well as setup all the schemas in MySQL.
+Run "das-setup/setup.sh" to setup DAS.
 Note that the DAS Home directory in the above step has to be provided as an input to that script.
-You will also need to provide your MySQL username & password to setup the database schemas.

 The setup script will also copy the already built MSS HTTP Monitoring Carbon App (CAPP) to DAS.